Kairn/fantaisie-piano/README.md

 [![made-with-cpp](https://img.shields.io/badge/made%20with-C%2B%2B-yellowgreen.svg)](https://isocpp.org)
 [![MIT Licence](https://img.shields.io/apm/l/vim-mode.svg)](https://opensource.org/licenses/mit-license.php)

 Fantaisie Piano is a virtual piano program that simulates the functions of a real piano by playing prerecorded sounds in response to the user's keyboard or mouse inputs.
 The program features all 88 keys of a standard piano with a sustain pedal function.
 Moreover, it comes with a Music Box that can digitally perform piano pieces that are coded into the file.
 At the time of this writing, only two pieces are ready to be played, but I will continuously add more pieces in the future.
-The program is written in C++ language with Simple DirectMedia Layer and some of its supportive libraries.
+The program is written in **C++** language (not C) with Simple DirectMedia Layer and some of its supportive libraries.

 ## Getting Started
 ### Prerequisites